anttijuu/O3-chat-client/README.md

 java -jar target/ChatClient-0.0.1-SNAPSHOT-jar-with-dependencies.jar chatclient.properties
 ```

-If server indicates an error for the request (success code is not 2xx), this client expects that the response body has a simple string describing what went wrong in the server.
+If server response indicates an error for the request (success code is not 2xx), this client expects that the response body has a simple string describing what went wrong in the server.
 Client tries to read and display those to the user.
-If your server does not do this and there is no response body, an exception happens and is reported, but client should not crash.
+If your server does not do this (there is no response body), an exception happens and is reported, but client should not crash.

 ## Running the client from VS Code